Oil Giant Asks Texas Justices to Reject County’s Demand for Taxes

 Kinder refused to meet.
 In a March 2015 letter from its counsel at Vinson Elkins it said, “Kinder Morgan has always provided the taxing authorities and/or their designated representatives with any production, reserve, or other data that they have requested in connection with the appraisal process.”

-Kinder’s counsel, Michael Heidler of Vinson Elkins in Austin, cited a statement from Stephen Campbell, who he had 15 years of experience appraising oil and gas properties.
+Kinder’s counsel, Michael Heidler of Vinson Elkins in Austin, cited a statement from Stephen Campbell, who he said had 15 years of experience appraising oil and gas properties.
 Scurry County hired Campbell’s employer to appraise Kinder Morgan’s mineral assets and Campbell assessed production and revenue data Kinder provided to the Texas Railroad Commission, which contrary to its name regulates oil drilling in the state.

 “Campbell…said he’s not aware of any fraud being committed,” Heidler told the high court.
 “He also said it would be really easy to badly overstate the value of these old oil and gas interests to someone who has plugged in numbers from public filings without understanding the rates of decline and the high capital costs required to maintain production.”